Jadontalis/Jadontalis/README.md

 __Hey!
 Welcome to my Github!__

 My name is __Jaden Hampton__, I'm a student at Montana State University, currently majoring in Computer Science and Psychology.
 I am pursuing a career in software engineering and am currently building a classic Saab 900 Turbo to compete in the American Rally Association.
-As of September 2025 I am a member of the Association of Computing & Machinery (ACM).

 ------------------------------------//\\------------------------------------------

-* __I'm currently working on a full-stack inventory software for Summit Auto Glass in Belgrade, MT.__
+__What I've Been Working On__
+* Inventory management software with frontend for employees and managers to interact with
+* Registration system that funnels users to create an account and register for events with AuthO integration with Stripe for payment

+__Some Languages I Have Worked With Recently__
-* __Some languages I have delved into recently are Java, C, JavaScript, React Frameworks, a lil linting in TypeScript, & R + RStudio.
-I would love to dive more into languages & frameworks like Ruby + Ruby on Rails, HTMX, and languages like GO and RUST to supplement my backend programming journey.__
+* Java, C, JavaScript, React Frameworks, a lil linting in TypeScript, & R + RStudio.
+I would love to dive more into languages & frameworks like Ruby + Ruby on Rails, HTMX, and languages like GO and RUST to supplement my backend programming journey.

 About me: I have too many hobbies, though most of my free time is spent with my girlfriend, going outdoors with my husky puppy, Mishka, or working on my cars.
 I'm a big Star Trek fan, and I also have a YouTube channel dedicated to making car content under the handle "jaden-hampton".
+I am also an ACM member through the Montana State University chapter.

 ------------------------------------//\\------------------------------------------